fossi-foundation/wishbone/src/b3/source/03_classic.rst

 References
 ----------

-Cohen, Danny.
-On Holy Wars and a Plea for Peace.
+Cohen, Danny. *On Holy Wars and a Plea for Peace*.
 IEEE Computer Magazine, October 1981.
 Pages 49-54.
 [Description of BIG ENDIAN and LITTLE ENDIAN.]